Application for Maureen Wright Bursary

 Describe how this educational support will advance your work.

 Please include a one-page CV briefly listing previous education, exhibitions and experience with ceramics.
 All applications are considered confidential.
 Applications may be made at any time and will be dealt with on a first-come, first-served basis.

-Please email your submission to email@example.com with “Maureen Wright Scholarship” and your name in the subject line.
+Please email your submission to email@example.com with “Maureen Wright Bursary” and your name in the subject line.